415th Flight Test Flight

-The 415th Flight Test Flight is a United States Air Force reserve squadron.
-It is assigned to the 413th Flight Test Group of Air Force Reserve Command, stationed at Randolph Field, Joint Base San Antonio, Texas.
+The 415th Flight Test Flight is a United States Air Force reserve unit.
+It is assigned to the 413th Flight Test Group of Air Force Reserve Command, stationed at Joint Base San Antonio-Randolph, Texas.

 The squadron was first activated during World War II as the 25th Reconnaissance Squadron.
 After redesignation as the 415th Bombardment Squadron, it saw combat in the Mediterranean Theater of Operations, participating in the low level attack on oil refineries near Ploiești, Romania.
 It earned two Distinguished Unit Citations for its combat operations.
 After VE Day the squadron returned to the United States and trained with Boeing B-29 Superfortresses until inactivating in Spring 1946.

 The squadron was reactivated in 1958 when Strategic Air Command (SAC) reorganized its Boeing B-47 Stratojet wings and placed one third of its bombers on ground alert.
 It was inactivated in 1962, when SAC's alert status was altered.

 In 1994, the squadron was consolidated with the 6515th Test Squadron, which had been performing flight tests on McDonnell Douglas F-15 Eagle aircraft at Edwards Air Force Base, California, since 1989.
 It was inactivated in 1994, but in 2001 was activated in the reserve to perform flight tests on trainer aircraft.

 Mission

-The 415th is a small unit, consisting of a handful of test pilots and a cadre of other noncommissioned officers.
+The 415th is a small unit, consisting of a handful of test pilots and a cadre of noncommissioned officers.
 The unit performs flight testing for Northrop T-38 Talon jet trainers at Randolph Air Force Base.
 The unit performs functional check flights, making sure the aircraft are ready to fly after undergoing modifications and repairs.

 The flight tests planes repaired or modified by the 571st Aircraft Maintenance Squadron of the 309th Maintenance Wing, which performs T-38 overhauls at Randolph and handles depot maintenance of all T-38s in the Air Force, as well as some Navy T-38s.
 Planes are given functional check flights before delivery to the field.
 Flights last about an hour and certify the aircraft for flight.
 The tests are performed before the planes are returned to operational service.
 The flight also ferries T-38s between their bases and the repair depot.